 EEA citizens already in the UK continue to have free movement rights (until the UK formally leaves the EU).

 It is expected that transitional arrangements will be made for these EEA citizens to be granted permission under UK law (rather than EU law) when the UK leaves the EU.
-It remains to be determined by the government as to what that permission will be (indefinite or temporary), where the line will be drawn and what the application process may involve.
+It remains to be determined by the Government as to what that permission will be (indefinite or temporary), where the line will be drawn and what the application process may involve.

 It is expected that those who have already acquired permanent residence under EU law, having lived and exercised Treaty rights (as a worker, a self-employed person, a student or self-sufficient person) in the UK for five years, would be granted equivalent indefinite status in the UK under domestic law.
 It is expected that indefinite leave or a period of temporary status leading to indefinite leave, would be given to those who have not yet acquired permanent residence by the date the UK ceases to be a member of the EU, although the position may vary depending upon the date the EEA national began exercising Treaty rights.
-For example in July 2016, the House of Commons Home Affairs Committee proposed that the government consider three potential cut off points from which EEA migrants would no longer be able to claim permanent residence the UK: the date of the referendum (23 June 2016), the date Article 50 is triggered (now expected in March 2017) or the day the UK actually leaves the EU.
-No date has been confirmed by government.
+For example in July 2016, the House of Commons Home Affairs Committee proposed that the Government consider three potential cut off points from which EEA migrants would no longer be able to claim permanent residence the UK: the date of the referendum (23 June 2016), the date Article 50 is triggered (29 March 2017) or the day the UK actually leaves the EU.
+No date has been confirmed by Government.
 Further details will emerge as negotiations take place over the next two years.

 Theresa May stated in January 2017 that the status of EEA citizens living in the UK also hinges on British Citizens residing in other member states receiving the same protections, which may take months, or indeed years to agree on.